-- A potential difference will be created due to continued accumulation of electrons on one side.
+A potential difference will be created due to continued accumulation of electrons on one side.
 Till when?
+Forever?

-Forever? - Nope.
-Till the electric force inside the conductor is equal and opposite to the magnetic force x x x c x - This is called the Hall Effect - The potential difference produced is called - The Hall emf - The electric field due to the separation of charge is called the Hall field, E_H and points to the direction opposite to the magnetic force
+- Nope.
+Till the electric force inside the conductor is equal and opposite to the magnetic force - This is called the Hall Effect - The potential difference produced is called - The Hall emf - the electric field due to the separation of charge is called the Hall field, \mathbf{E}{H} , and it points - The electric field due to the separation of to the direction opposite to the magnetic force